It appears that Mother Nature has at least one more severe weather event up her sleeve as the summer season comes to an end later this week.

 In a hazardous weather outlook alert also issued for today, the weather service warns today's storm system could also bring with it "heavy rainfall with isolated flash flooding."

 "Local severe storms with damaging wind gusts and possibly an isolated tornado," the meterologists stated in their report, adding minor coastal flooding is also possible.

-The nasty weather is expected to be at its height late this afternoon with thunderstorms into the evening.
-Colder weather is expected to move into the area tomorrow.
+The nasty weather is expected to be at its height late this afternoon in to the early morning hours tomorrow.

 Tomorrow the rain and the clouds are expected to clear out by the early afternoon, with a high in the low 70s

 And Thursday is expected to be a picture-perfect last summer day: sunny and in the mid 70s — a weather trend that is expected to continue into at least Saturday night.